Media

 Bonita: I started my career in healthcare and spent about a decade in that space before transitioning into leadership development.
 I’ve spent about 25 years in the leadership space.

 When I transitioned into working with burnout and compassion fatigue, I began researching.
-Because of my healthcare background, I accessed quality research, understood it, and broke it down, making it usable for leaders and organizations to implement.
+Because of my healthcare background, I accessed high-quality research, understood it, and broke it down into actionable steps for leaders and organizations to implement.

 We custom-design workshops and training for organizations based on our discoveries while consulting with leaders.
-In a nutshell, we meet our clients at the intersection of healthcare and leadership development, which differs from most other companies.
+In a nutshell, we meet our clients at the intersection of healthcare and leadership development, a focus that differs from most other companies.

 How to excel in your career.